Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 The total number of calls is shown on the main standby screen by "00 CALL", "01 CALL" or "XX CALLS".

-If a call is received when the call list is full, then the new entry will replace the oldest one.
+If a call is received when the call list is full, the new entry will replace the oldest one.

 9.1 Viewing the caller display list

-- In standby mode, press the up or down button .
+- In standby mode, press the up or down button.

 The display shows the most recent record.